Natalie Tran

-Natalie Tran (born 24 July 1986), also known online as communitychannel, is an Australian YouTuber, actress and television presenter.
-On YouTube, she became known for her comedy videos in which she discusses everyday issues.
-She began posting on YouTube in 2006 while attending University of New South Wales.
+Natalie Tran (born 24 July 1986), also known online as communitychannel, is an Australian comedian, actress, television presenter, and former YouTuber.
+She became known on YouTube for her comedy videos, in which she discusses everyday issues.

+Tran began posting on YouTube in 2006 while attending University of New South Wales.
 From 2006 to 2016, her channel consisted primarily of observational comedy videos with monologues.
 Tran was the most subscribed-to YouTuber in Australia and one of the highest-earning YouTubers globally in the late 2000s and early 2010s.
 She ceased uploading routinely to YouTube in late 2016.

-Tran's acting career has consisted of a supporting role in the romantic comedy film Goddess (2013), as well as recurring roles on the Foxtel sketch comedy show The Slot (2017–2018), the FX/Foxtel comedy-crime drama series Mr Inbetween (2018–2021) as Jacinta, the Network 10 sketch comedy show Kinne Tonight (2018–2020), and the Disney+ animated sitcom Koala Man (2023) as Lulu Liu and Kevin's neighbour.
-She joined The Great Australian Bake Off as a host in 2023.
+Since 2023, Tran has hosted the television baking competition The Great Australian Bake Off.
+She had recurring roles on the sketch comedy series The Slot (2017–2018) and Kinne Tonight (2018–2020) and on the FX/Foxtel comedy-crime drama series Mr Inbetween (2018–2021) as Jacinta.
+She also had a supporting role in the romantic comedy film Goddess (2013).

 Early life and education

 Natalie Tran was born on 24 July 1986 in the suburb of Auburn in Sydney, New South Wales, Australia, to refugee parents who travelled to Australia from Vietnam in 1981.
 Her mother previously practised law, while her father practised literary lecturing.
 Her sister, Isabel, travelled with Tran's parents from Vietnam.
 She has stated that her parents "fled Vietnam with nothing but the clothes on their backs".
 After the family resettled in Sydney, Tran's mother found employment in the postal service, while her father became a public school teacher.
-Tran credits her parents for making her success possible, expressing that they "endured so much to give my sister and I great lives."

 Tran was raised in Auburn, and went to primary school in Lidcombe.
 She then attended Rosebank College in Five Dock, before transferring in Year 9 to Meriden School, an Anglican all-girls school in Strathfield, where she graduated in 2004.
 Speaking about her secondary school experience, she shared that she "wasn't really a fan", saying, "I'm not a very ambitious or very applied student."
 After high school, she attended the University of New South Wales, where she originally majored in education after being inspired by her father, but, following the success of her YouTube channel, began studying and later completing a degree in Digital Media.
 While attending the University of New South Wales, she worked in retail.